MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/fab-scheduling-azure-content.md

 ### Workflow

-This workflow shows a high-level overview of the architecture used for reinforcement learning (RL).
+This workflow shows a high-level overview of the architecture that's used for reinforcement learning (RL).

 1. End users interact with the Maestro management system via a REST API that runs on Azure Kubernetes Service (AKS).
 They can interact with the system in various ways: